Updated on June 25th, 2019 by Bob Ciura

 However, 3M has long been a highly attractive stock for dividend growth investors.
 3M’s dividend growth rate could slow next year from previous years, due to the various challenges the company is working through.
 But with a hefty 3.5% dividend yield, and over 60 years of dividend increases, 3M could be an attractive stock for income.

 In terms of total returns, 3M has a mixed outlook.
-We expect virtually no impact from valuation changes over the next five years.
-Earnings-per-share growth of 5% and the 3.5% dividend yield result in expected total returns of 8.5% per year over the next five years.
+The valuation still appears to be a bit high.
+Valuation changes, earnings-per-share growth of 5% and the 3.3% dividend yield result in expected total returns of 7.3% per year over the next five years.
 This is a satisfactory potential rate of return, although we acknowledge the elevated level of headline risk facing 3M.
-Litigation concerns can be a significant risk, as the potential liability is hard for the company to estimate.
+Litigation concerns can be a significant risk, as the potential liability is difficult to estimate.

-If 3M’s various litigation issues amount to only a short-term concern that the company can work past, it is likely that the company will return to EPS growth.
+If 3M’s various litigation issues amount to only a short-term concern that the company can work past, it is likely that the company will return to EPS growth in 2020.
 Indeed, we believe 3M still has a positive long-term growth outlook.

 Short-term headwinds could continue to serve as an anchor on 3M’s valuation, particularly from litigation and its emerging market exposure.
 At the same time, the emerging markets are an attractive long-term area of growth, as is 3M’s focus on healthcare.
 Its two major acquisitions could get the company back on track for growth in the years ahead.

-For dividend growth investors looking for above-average dividend yields and durable competitive advantages, 3M is a stock to consider buying in May 2019.
+For dividend growth investors looking for above-average dividend yields and durable competitive advantages, 3M is a stock to consider buying in June 2019.
+We reiterate our hold rating for 3M, as total expected returns are below 10% over the next five years.